jofas/master_thesis/README.rst

 * progress interface with epoch loss (loss computed by host?)

+* validation interface and more metrics, which could be a nice way for early stopping (then definetly loss computed on host (error still on the board) (see previous bullet point))

 * monitor/sync core for each layer (simplifying interface)

 * enable multiple successive sessions (currently LiveEventConnection